Skip to main content

 Dually diagnosed conditions can have a huge impact on your life.
 Mental health conditions alter your day to day functionality on their own, and adding a substance use problem into that mix can make it hard to live normally.

 While there is no set of co-occurring disorders within dual diagnosis, some mental health disorders are more common than others.
-Dual diagnosis treatment will address these mental illnesses as well as the substance abuse problems that can exacerbate and make them worse.
+Treatment will address these mental illnesses as well as the substance abuse problems that can exacerbate and make them worse.
 Common mental illness seen in dual diagnosis include:

 Addressing these mental health concerns is vital to successfully overcoming the coexisting conditions.
-Dual diagnosis treatment will do just that.
+Treatment for dual diagnosis will do just that.
 Not only will the substance abuse issues be addressed and treated, but the mental health concerns will be addressed as well, and you will have less interruption to your life.

 Risk Factors of Dual Diagnosis

-Dual diagnosis treatment can be complex, being that it involves the treatment of multiple disorders simultaneously.
+Treatment for dual diagnosis can be complex, being that it involves the treatment of multiple disorders simultaneously.
 Understanding the risk factors associated with dual diagnosis can help you to realize the need for help and treatment for the coexisting conditions.
 Common risk factors of dual diagnosis include:

 • Genetics: Family history of mental health or substance abuse disorders play a role in the possibility of developing these disorders yourself.
 Having a family history of these disorders can make it more likely to develop a dual diagnosis condition yourself.